amrish036/ai-engineering-workspace/README.md

 AI Engineering Workspace is a modern RAG-powered platform that enables developers to:

-- Chat with repositories
+- Chat with repositories using AI
-- Understand architecture flows
+- Understand architecture flows through semantic search
-- Perform semantic code search
+- Perform intelligent code analysis
 - Generate implementation insights
-- Analyze engineering systems using AI
+- Analyze engineering systems using AI-powered tools

 This project focuses on building production-style AI infrastructure and developer tooling workflows.